babashka/nbb/README.md

 #js [#js ["foo" "bar"]]
 ```

-The script takes about 200ms seconds to run on my laptop.
+The script takes about 200ms seconds to run on my laptop when ran as a globally
+installed `nodashka`, but unfortunately `npx` adds another 300ms or so.

 ## Reagent